28 Different Types of Weevils With Pictures

 Diaprepes Root Weevil is a type of weevil native to the Caribbean and was first discovered in Florida in the 1960s.

-Unlike other types of weevils, Diaprepes Root Weevil is a significant pest that causes damage to a wide variety of plants, including citrus, ornamental plants, and vegetables.
+Unlike other types of weevils, Diaprepes Root Weevil is a significant pest that damages a wide variety of plants, including citrus, ornamental plants, and vegetables.

 It is one of the most destructive pests in Florida, causing millions of dollars in damage each year.

-What sets Diaprepes Root Weevil apart from other types of weevils is its ability to feed on plants’ leaves and roots.
+What sets Diaprepes Root Weevil apart from other weevils is its ability to feed on plants’ leaves and roots.

 This makes it a particularly difficult pest to control, as traditional insecticides only target the above-ground portions of the plant.

-Diaprepes Root Weevil can survive in various environments, making it a threat to both agricultural and urban landscapes.
+Diaprepes Root Weevil can survive in various environments, threatening both agricultural and urban landscapes.

 Despite efforts to control its spread, Diaprepes Root Weevil remains a major concern for growers and homeowners alike.